-If you feel that you are being bullied, discriminated against, victimized or subjected to any form of harassment:
+If you feel that you are being bullied, discriminated against, victimized, or subjected to any form of harassment:

-- FIRMLY tell the person that his or her behaviour is not acceptable and ask them to stop.
+- FIRMLY tell the person that his or her behavior is not acceptable and ask them to stop.
 You can ask a supervisor or union member to be with you when you approach the person.

 - KEEP a factual journal or diary of daily events.
 Record:

-- The date, time and what happened in as much detail as possible.
+- The date, time, and what happened in as much detail as possible.

 - The names of witnesses.